zhongniuniu/PATFOM/PATFOM-main/README.md

 Test datasets and pretrained weights can be downloaded from:
 👉 [(https://pan.baidu.com/s/1vbqeUWwCL1PJUIN4g2uCJQ?pwd=zh32](https://pan.baidu.com/s/1xQlymeZRfEmUHYU_qn4U1Q?pwd=zh32)]

-Due to the large scale of the pretraining dataset, full data is not publicly released.
+Due to the large scale of the CMM-PAT pretraining dataset, we are in the process of organizing and uploading it for public release.
+In the meantime, interested researchers may contact us for access.
-If needed, please contact us.

 📧 Contact: ytzhong.smu@qq.com